slash902daniel/JS_PW_DEMO/README.md

 |-----------------------|------------------------------------------------|
 |`playwright.config.ts` | Basic parameters/configuration for the project |

+## FT's - Functional Test
+Standard UI testing, for this demo we are NOT focusing on the POM/Support, as thefocus is to show the execution/assertions

 ## A11Y - Accesibility Test
 Uses `axe-core/playwright` for accesibility Scan Approach for scan, can be: Full Page / Atomic, also we can especify elements to add/remove (Like Elements with known issues or common elements)